What Damages the Abducens Nerve?

 Getting a blow to the head can easily damage the abducens nerve.
 It is because the nerve runs along the base of the skull.
 Hence, even a minor trauma like a car accident or fall can stretch and compress the nerve, leading to damage.

 Meningitis and encephalitis are two conditions that affect the brain and surrounding tissues.
 It leads to abducens nerve damage.
-Such infections more commonly affect children and people with weakened immune systems.
+Such infections can affect individuals of any age and may lead to abducens nerve dysfunction, particularly when associated with raised intracranial pressure.

 A stroke in the brainstem, particularly in the pons area where the nerve originates, can lead to severe damage.
 The nerve fibres can die off and lead to eye movement issues and other neurological signs.